 For graduate level roles, you’d normally need at least a 2:2 pass in a subject that’s relevant to the job you’re applying for.

-- Get help with finding a food job that suits you by using the University of Nottingham’s handy Food Careers Tool (external website)
+- Get help with finding a food job that suits you by using the handy Food Careers Tool on the University of Nottingham’s website.

-- If you’re based in Scotland, the Food and Drink Careers in Scotland (external website) is a good source of information
+- If you’re based in Scotland, the Food and Drink in Scotland website is a good source of information

-- And if you’re in full time education (or have recently finished), check out Tasty Careers (external website)
+- And if you’re in full time education (or have recently finished), check out the Tasty Careers website.

-Search and apply for food manufacturing jobs at Find a job (external website).
+Search and apply for food manufacturing jobs on the Find a job website.